s2t2/trailmix/README.md

 Obtain shell access to an Amazon Linux server hosted by [Amazon EC2](http://aws.amazon.com/ec2/).
 Add an [EBS](http://aws.amazon.com/ebs/) database storage drive to `dev/sdb` during EC2 instance launch wizard configuration.

 Obtain deploy keys for one or more github-hosted application source code repositories, and add corresponding .ssh files (*config*, *id_rsa*, and *id_rsa.pub*) to */site-cookbooks/trailmix/files/applications/APP_NAME/deploy_keys/*.

+Place a node configuration file into the */nodes* directory.
+Add desired recipes to the run list, and specify attribute values above the run list.

 ## Recipes